 The Commissioner assessed the Trust on the basis that it received full consideration on the transfer of the Property in the 2008 tax year in part through the vendor finance agreement.

-The AAT held that (for the purposes of the GST Act) all the consideration in relation to the sale of a property was received by the taxpayer at the time of settlement on 16 May 2008.
+The AAT held that (for the GST Act) all the consideration concerning the sale of a property was received by the taxpayer at the time of settlement on 16 May 2008.

 The ATO in its Decision Impact Statement on the case said the findings made by the Tribunal were consistent with the principles set out in its Rulings that:

 - for a taxpayer that accounts on a cash basis, attribution of GST or an input tax credit is determined by the meaning of “consideration” and whether “consideration” was received or provided and not by reference to the ordinary meaning of “cash”;

 - in a vendor financing arrangement, consideration is received by a supplier on set-off of the loan against amounts owing to the supplier by the purchaser;

 - the postponement of payment of a debt does not constitute a loan where the recipient remains obliged to pay for the supply under the original supply contract.

 This article is for general information only.
 It does not make recommendations nor does it provide advice to address your personal circumstances.
 To make an informed decision, always contact a registered tax professional.